reggieofarrell/wp-env-sync/README.md

 1. You have ssh access between the local and remote machines and they both have WP CLI installed globally
 2. You have added an additional-rsync-excludes.txt file to reflect any files and/or folders that you don't want synced from the remote for this specific environment
-3. The .env file and, if applicable, the additional-rsync-excludes.txt file and sync-prod-ext.sh files are gitignored
+3. The .env.wpenvsync file and, if applicable, the additional-rsync-excludes.txt file and sync-prod-ext.sh
+   files are gitignored
 4. If using composer, your composer.json file is in the wp root